All times indicated below are in UTC.

 of birth-related injuries.
 Sara is recognized for her dedication to improving women's health globally through innovation, research, and professional education.

-Workshop 5 -New Frontiers in Uterine Disorder
+Workshop 5 - New Frontiers in Uterine Disorder

-- Embryology and etiopathogenesis of accessory cavitated uterine malformation (ACUM) by Maribel Acién
+- Embryology and etiopathogenesis of accessory cavitated uterine malformation (ACUM) by Maribel Acién (Spain)

-- Treatment and Counselling of ACUM by Lan Zhu
+- Treatment and Counselling of ACUM by Lan Zhu (China)

 - Q&A & Discussion